 Is accredited Home Staging Training worth it?

 I remember when I was starting out as a new Home Stager, I had no idea about what I was doing and I didn’t know that I didn’t know what I was doing.
-Luckily my first mentor reached out to me to mention that she had a Staging class coming up and she invited me to be a part of it.
+Luckily my first mentor reached out to me to mention that she had a Home Staging training class coming up and she invited me to be a part of it.
 Because I wasn’t financially prepared, I originally passed on the opportunity to take her class and she generously offered me a discount.
 I was pleasantly surprised and thanked her for her generosity.
 I remember part of her response was “I want you to enjoy staging”.
 Well, at the time I had no idea what that meant, until I took her class and woooweeee – I was overwhelmed by what I learned!
 This particular training class wasn't accredited and it was enough to give me idea about what to do in the process of staging a home.